Aadhiesec1/DevOps-Design-Docs/README.md

 This document describes a **simple CI/CD workflow** implemented using **Jenkins** integrated with **GitHub Webhooks**.
 The pipeline provides automated stages for building, testing, storing artifacts, deploying, and verifying application health across environments.

-The overall goal is to ensure:
-- Automated and reliable code delivery
-- Consistent testing before deployments
-- Controlled promotion from Dev → Stage → Prod
-- Safer production releases using manual approval gates

 ---

 ## CI/CD Pipeline Diagram